 MailEnable Enterprise and Enterprise Premium allow you to store configuration information in either MySQL or Microsoft SQL Server.
 If you have configured this, use the recommended backup procedures for the database software.
 You will still need to backup the Config directory.

 A basic utility is included with MailEnable for backup purposes.
+This utility is not for migrating MailEnable to another server, it is only suitable to recover to the same server.
+If you wish to migrate email and configuration data to a new server, please see https://mailenable.com/kb/content/article.asp?ID=ME020073.
 The MEBackup utility has a graphical interface and also provides the following command parameters:

 /BACKUP - automated backup (no user interface)